 The Hospitals and Higher Education Facilities Authority of Philadelphia (the "Hospitals Authority").
 The Hospitals Authority is a municipal authority organized by the City of Philadelphia (the "City") to, inter alia, acquire and prepare various sites for use as intermediate care facilities for the mentally retarded.
-In August 1986, the Hospitals Authority issued \$20.4 million of bonds, which were refunded in 1993, by a \$21.1 million bond issue of the Hospitals Authority (the "Hospitals Authority Bonds"), for such facilities for the City.
+In August 1986, the Hospitals Authority issued \$20.4 million of bonds, which were refunded in 1993, by a \$21.1 million bond issue of the Hospitals Authority for such facilities for the City.
+In July 2003, the Hospitals Authority issued its \$13.32 million Series 2003 Bonds (the "Hospitals Authority Bonds") to refund the 1993 bonds.
 The Hospitals Authority Bonds are secured by leases with the City payable only from project revenues and a debt service reserve fund.
 The Commonwealth's Department of Public Welfare ("DPW") has agreed with the Hospitals Authority to request in DPW's annual budget submission to the Governor an amount of funds sufficient to alleviate any deficiency that may arise in the debt service reserve fund for the Hospitals Authority Bonds.
 The budget as finally adopted may or may not include the amount requested.
 If funds are paid to the Hospitals Authority, DPW will obtain certain rights in the property financed with the Hospitals Authority Bonds in return for such payment.